Current programme and tips

-The most up-to-date weekly programme with excursions, boat trips etc. can be found here.
+The most up-to-date weekly programme with excursions, boat trips etc. can be found here (in Dutch and German).
 The programme is also available from VVV Nes and VVV Hollum on Ameland.

 Besides these planned activities, you can of course also undertake plenty yourself on Ameland.

 - Take a hike through the woods, dunes and nature on the island.

 - Pick up your bike and discover the island!
 Cycle through the villages, along the wad and through the dunes.
 And along the way stop to enjoy birds, deer, the view or just to take a break.
 Everything about cycling and bike rental on Ameland you read here.